rtoal/plainscript/README.md

 ```
 f(5*3, true, c=5, d=10*g(1,2))
 ```
 The arguments are evaluated in arbitrary order (or even in parallel) and passed to the callee.
 An argument prefixed with a parameter name is called a _keyword_ argument; arguments not prefixed are called _positional_ arguments.
-As in Python, positional arguments must come before keyword arguments.
+Positional arguments must come before keyword arguments.

 All required parameters of a function must be covered in the call.
 If keyword arguments are present, the identifier must match one of the parameters.
 It is an error to match a parameter multiple times.